fzuleta/event-sourcing-cqrs-java-test/README.md

 RabbitMQ handles communication between services

 ### apigateway
 - entry point from Client to Server.
-    - dispatches messages to rabbitmq queues.
+- dispatches messages to rabbitmq queues and listens back to chain actions.

 ### eventstore
-    - Is the database (orientdb embedded) and also listens for __storeevent__ and keeps a record.
+- This is the database (orientdb embedded) and also listens for **eventstore queue** and stores a record in disk.
 - when **users** or **money** services start, they request all events to put the memorydb up to date

 ### users
-    - when loads requests all events since begining of time to **eventstore**
+- when loads requests all events since begining of time from **eventstore**
-    - listens to queue __user.user__
+- listens to queue **user.user**

 ### money
-    - when loads requests all events since begining of time to **eventstore**
+- when loads requests all events since begining of time from **eventstore**
-    - listens to queue __user.money__
+- listens to queue **user.money**

 ![Image](resources/server-setup.png)

 ### Todo
 - Snapshots of state
 - Fix stuff :)